 The Patriot gets boxier, chunkier styling that both looks better and is more functional than either of its platform-mates.
-It's easier to enter and exit than many smaller hatchbacks, and the head and leg room are good for its size--though the seats aren't that supportive.
-There's plastic everywhere inside, especially in the bargain-basement 2007-2009 models, but if you have an off-road mission in mind, that's not a bad thing.
-This is one SUV that's pretty easy to clean up, what without all that leather and fussy wood trim.
-The new interior fitted for 2010 looks a little richer, without compromising the rough-and-tough appeal.
+It's easier to enter and exit than many smaller hatchbacks, and the head and leg room are good for its size—though the seats aren't that supportive.
+There's plastic everywhere inside, especially in the bargain-basement 2007-2009 models, but if you have an off-road mission in mind, that's not necessarily a bad thing.
+This is one SUV that's pretty easy to clean up.
+The new interior fitted for 2010 looks a little richer without compromising the rough-and-tough appeal.
 Best of all, the cargo floor gets a rubber liner that keeps you from mucking it up.

-The Jeep Patriot has fared well in crash tests, and the Insurance Institute for Highway Safety (IIHS) has awarded the Patriot with "good" scores in frontal and side tests.
-Roof strength testing also yields a result of "good."
+The Jeep Patriot has fared well in crash tests, and the IIHS has awarded the Patriot with "Good" scores in frontal and side tests.
+Roof strength testing also yields a result of "Good."
 The Jeep Patriot comes with a very generous list of standard safety features for the price, including electronic stability control with electronic roll mitigation, front side airbags, and side curtain airbags.

-A CD player is standard, along with a very Jeep-like accessory: a rechargeable flashlight stored in the rear cargo area, plus speakers that can fold out from the back hatch (i.e. facing away from the car) for tailgating entertainment.
+A CD player is standard along with speakers that can fold out from the back hatch (i.e. facing away from the car) for tailgating entertainment.
 You'll drive the price up quickly, however, if you start to tick the boxes for power features, leather seats, and satellite radio.